 You may call our job hot line at 216-635-3211 or click here for updates on full-time, part-time, or seasonal positions.

-How do I reach a park manager, your executive director, a ranger, visitor services, a nature center, zoo?
+How do I reach a park manager, your executive director, a ranger, Special Events & Experiences, a nature center, zoo?

 for a phone directory or call Park Administration at 216-635-3200 for any telephone number.

 Cleveland Metroparks took a historic step on Thursday, June 6 and entered into a long-term lease with the City of Cleveland to manage and preserve the City’s six lakefront parks.
 The move creates a new Lakefront Reservation and strings the “Emerald Necklace” from the Park District’s Huntington Reservation in Bay Village to Euclid Creek Reservation in Euclid.

 Here are some frequently asked questions regarding the arrangement: